 Make sure you and your kids are up to date on all your vaccinations, including your flu shot, Dr. Henderson said.
 Take this quiz to find out which vaccines you or your children age 11 years and older may need, and be sure to get them a couple weeks before you travel.

-If you’re traveling outside the continental U.S., check the U.S. Centers for Disease Control and Prevention and the World Health Organization for recommendations on additional vaccinations and other travel health precautions.
+If you’re traveling outside the continental U.S., check the Centers for Disease Control and Prevention and the World Health Organization for recommendations on additional vaccinations and other travel health precautions.

 3. Mind your medications

 Pack enough of your prescription medications in your carry-on luggage to last the entire trip—and a little extra in case your return trip is delayed.
 Bring a list of the brand and generic names of all your medications, including the dosage and frequency, in case you need to get a refill during your trip.

 Bring both your standard, everyday medications, as well as any emergency medications you might need.
 This may include an EpiPen if you have a severe allergy or an inhaler if you’re prone to asthma attacks.